gridstack/gridstack.js/README.md

 - `nodes` - array to sort
 - `dir` - `1` for asc, `-1` for desc
 - `width` - width of the grid.
-If it is `undefined` it will be calculated automatically.
+If `undefined` the width will be calculated automatically.

 ## Use with knockout.js